 Please see below for a number of frequently asked questions from a specific category.
 Simply select one of the questions of interest, the answer will then appear below.
 For the complete list of categories please visit the main FAQs page.

-A map of medical schools accepting body donations can be found here.
-Put in your postcode in the search bar on the left, select the correct postcode from the purple box, then click on the red icon on the map for details of who to contact at your local medical school.
-Alternatively a list of contacts can be downloaded here (PDF).
+Find your nearest medical school here.
+Type your postcode in the search bar on the left, select the correct postcode from the purple box, and click on the red icon on the map for details of who to contact at your local medical school.

-Although the new law affecting body donation (the Human Tissue Act 2004) came into force on 1 September 2006, it allows documented and valid consent for body donation made under the old law to be honoured.
-To avoid any unnecessary confusion or delays after you die, it is recommended that you include an updated intention to donate your body in your Will.
-More details can be obtained directly from the anatomy establishment to which you wish to donate your body.
+The law affecting body donation (the Human Tissue Act 2004) came into force on 1 September 2006.
+It allows documented and valid consent for body donation made under the old law to be honoured.
+To avoid any unnecessary confusion or delays after you die, it is advised that you include an updated intention to donate your body for anatomical examination in your Will.
+More details can be obtained directly from your local medical school.

-If you have moved to a new area of the country, but still want to donate your body to the anatomy establishment linked to your old post code, please contact the establishment for more details.
-Some medical schools may request that your estate contributes to the cost of transporting your body if the donation falls outside of the medical school’s local area.
-Both the areas covered and contact details of medical schools are available on our medical school finder.
+If you have moved to a new area of the country, but still want to donate your body to the medical school linked to your old postcode, please contact them for more details.
+Some medical schools may request that your estate contribute to the cost of transporting your body if the donation falls outside of the medical school’s local area.

-If a person wishes to register for both organ donation and body donation, the HTA suggests that the person includes this in their Will and ensures that those closest to them are aware of their wishes.
+If a person wishes to register for both organ and tissue donation and body donation, the HTA advises that the person ensures that those closest to them are aware of their wishes.

-For more information on organ donation please visit the NHS Blood and Transplant website.
+For more information on organ and tissue donation, please visit the NHS Blood and Transplant website.